Reit im Winkl

-Reit im Winkl is a small village (locally known as a snow-magnet) located on the German/Austrian border in the southeastern part of Bavaria, Germany in the Traunstein district, and was previously an immigration and customs control point (prior to the formation of the Schengen Zone).
+Reit im Winkl is a small village (locally known as a snow-magnet) located on the German/Austrian border in the southeastern part of Bavaria, Germany.
+Part of the Traunstein district, it was previously an immigration and customs control point (prior to the formation of the Schengen Zone).
 It is situated south of Chiemsee and southwest of Ruhpolding – home of the Biathlon World Cup – in the Bavarian Alps and facing towards Tyrol.
 The village lies next to the Austrian states Tyrol and Salzburg.
 Kössen in Tyrol is the next village on the river Lofer, before it joins the confluence of the river Tiroler Achen.
 Reit im Winkl has a population of approximately 2,600.